Kevinnota/NED-flow/docs/source/index.rst

 | :code:`wget -O slon_fastqs/ERR1883475.fastq.gz ftp.sra.ebi.ac.uk/vol1/fastq/ERR188/005/ERR1883475/ERR1883475.fastq.gz`
 | :code:`wget -O slon_fastqs/ERR1883480.fastq.gz ftp.sra.ebi.ac.uk/vol1/fastq/ERR188/000/ERR1883480/ERR1883480.fastq.gz`

 To start :code:`NED-flow` some minimal preproccessing is done for each fastq file in the batch.
 This includes reads length filtering, removal of low quality reads, and reads with low complexity (dust).
 This is mainly done to speed up the mapping.
-It is not possible to add new sample to the batch, :code:`NED-flow` after the first mapping.
+It is not possible to add new sample to the batch at a later moment in, :code:`NED-flow` after the first mapping.

-| :code:`NED-flow` NED-flow expects one fastq or unmapped bam per library. :code:`NED-flow` takes a :code:`.tsv` file with the lib_id and and file_path header.
-The path can be absolute or relative.
-An example input.tsv can be found in :code:`~/NED-flow/example_files`
+| :code:`NED-flow` expects one fastq or unmapped bam per library. :code:`NED-flow` takes a :code:`.tsv` file with the *lib_id* and and *file_path* header.
+The path can be absolute or relative to the working directory.
+An example input.tsv can be found in:code:`~/NED-flow/example_files`, the *lib_id* column will be used to link the reads with the fastq/bam file.
+The *lib_id* column does not require unique names.
+For fastq files with the same *lib_id*, they will be counted towards the same *lib_id*.

-| Run the NED-flow preprocessing:
+| Run the NED-flow preprocessing with default <35nt. read cut-off and >=10 clow complexity bases:
-| :code:`nextflow ~/NED-flow/ned.nf --preprocessing --input_fastq_tsv ~/NED-flow/example_files/slon_sample_list.tsv`
+| :code:`nextflow NED-flow/ned.nf --preprocessing --input_fastq_tsv ~/NED-flow/example_files/slon_sample_list.tsv`

 | The preprocessing results in filtered_fastq directory with one file for each sample in the input sample_list.tsv:
 | :code:`ls -la filterd_fastq`